 The Fibers in GFRC- How They Work

 The glass fibers used in GFRC help give this unique compound its strength.
 Alkali resistant fibers act as the principle tensile load carrying member while the polymer and concrete matrix binds the fibers together and helps transfer loads from one fiber to another.

 Commercial GFRC commonly uses two different methods for casting GFRC: spray up and premix.
 Let’s take a quick look at both as well as a more cost effective hybrid method.

-The application process for Spray-up GFRC is very similar to shortcrete in that the fluid concrete mixture is sprayed into the forms.
+The application process for Spray-up GFRC is very similar to shotcrete in that the fluid concrete mixture is sprayed into the forms.
 The process uses a specialized spray gun to apply the fluid concrete mixture and to cut and spray long glass fibers from a continuous spool at the same time.
 Spray-up creates very strong GFRC due to the high fiber load and long fiber length, but purchasing the equipment can be very expensive ($20,000 or more).

 Premix mixes shorter fibers into the fluid concrete mixture which is then poured into molds or sprayed.
 Spray guns for premix don’t need a fiber chopper, but they can still be very costly.
 Premix also tends to possess less strength than spray-up since the fibers and shorter and placed more randomly throughout the mix.

 One final option for creating GFRC is using a hybrid method that uses an inexpensive hopper gun to apply the face coat and a handpacked or poured backer mix.
-A thin face (without fibers) is sprayed into the molds and the backer mix is then packed in by hand or poured in much like ordinary concrete.
+A thin face without fibers (called a mist coat or face coat) is sprayed into the molds and the backer mix is then packed in by hand or poured in much like ordinary concrete.

 - GFRC tends to run about $2.50-$3.00 per square foot for ¾” thick material.
 The cost increases to about $3.50-$3.75 per square foot for 1” thick material when accounting for the prices of sand, cement, admixtures, fibers and polymer.